-Getting along with coworkers from different age generations starts with respect, helpfulness and embracing similarities over differences.
+Getting along with coworkers from different generations starts with respect, helpfulness and embracing similarities over differences.

-I am a big fan of Nancy Meyer films (Father of the Bride, It’s Complicated, The Holiday), primarily because she writes scripts that mostly center around relationships.
+I am a big fan of Nancy Meyer films (Father of the Bride, It’s Complicated, The Holiday, Something's Gotta Give, Baby Boom), primarily because she writes scripts that mostly center around relationships.
 As I recently watched another one of her movies, The Intern, it inspired me to write a post on how to get along better with coworkers from different age generations than yourself.

 1. Smile and be friendly.
 A smile shows that you are an open person and want to get along with others.
 When you are friendly to your coworkers of all ages, you are contributing to a happier and more positive work environment that everyone can appreciate.
 But remember, just because someone doesn't smile back doesn't mean you shouldn't make the effort - we need more friendly people in the workplace!

 2. Find ways to be helpful.
 By looking for opportunities to be of service around the office, you help to boost your value and who doesn't appreciate a helpful coworker that makes it easier for them!

 I love this SCENE from The Intern where Robert Di Niro's character helps a younger employee and plays wing man to another.